SleepyConstruter/Hamilton-Simoes/README.md

 - 👋 Hi, I’m @SleepyConstruter/Hamilton Simoes.
-- 📚 3 year Stundent in BSc Computer Science for Games University of Bradford.
+- 📚 BSc Computer Science for Games Graduate University of Bradford.
 - 👀 I’m interested in Video Games, Books, and Coding.
 - 🌱 I’m currently learning  Methodologies for Augmented Reality,  Numerical Methods and Computer Graphics, Media Animation.
 - 💞️ I’m looking to collaborate With  Microsoft and Digital Extremes.